Santa Monica Pier

 Pool closed Oct–May, grounds open daily.

 This modern community beach club was originally built by William Randolph Hearst in the 1920s as an opulent beachfront estate for Hollywood star Marion Davies.
 These days, it’s very much open to the public.
-The five-acre beach house includes a recreation room for games as well as a swimming pool, sports facilities, a cafe and paddle board rentals.
+The five-acre beach house boasts a swimming pool with a view of the ocean, as well as a cafe, paddle board rentals, beach volleyball courts and soccer fields.
 You can also take a sunset swim on select evenings during the summer.

 Splash around in some other public pools throughout L.A.